 Enjoying the indulgent festive season can be a struggle for people with diabetes.
 Pav Kalsi, clinical advisor at Diabetes UK, shares some tips to enjoy Christmas if you have the condition...

 Eating at Christmas is part of the fun, and there’s no need to completely miss out on certain foods.
 But a healthy diet is important for managing diabetes, so if you have the condition then you can always consider having healthy versions of classic Christmas dishes.
 This might mean adapting recipes so that they are more balanced, lower in fat and include plenty of vegetables and fruit.
-If you are planning a party it’s also a good idea to keep healthy snacks such as vegetable crudités or dried fruit around so that you’ve got an alternative.
+If you are planning a party it’s also a good idea to keep healthy snacks such as vegetable crudités or a small portion of unsalted nuts around so that you’ve got an alternative.

 Festive glucose glitch